 Rule 23(b)(3)'s predominance requirement "tests whether proposed classes are sufficiently cohesive to warrant adjudication by representation."
 Amchem Prods., Inc. v.
 Windsor, 521 U.S. 591, 634 (1997).
 "Under Rule 23(b)(3) it is not necessary that all questions of law or fact be common, but only that some questions are common and that they predominate over the individual questions."
 Klay v.
 Humana, Inc., 382 F.3d 1241, 1254 (11th Cir.
 2004).
 Indeed, "[p]redominance means that the issues in a class action must be capable of generalized proof such that the issues of the class predominate over those issues that are subject only to individualized proof."
 Gaalswijk-Knetzke v.
 Receivables Mgmt.
 Servs.
 Corp., No. 08-493, 2008 WL 3850657, at 4 (M.D.
 Fla.
 Aug.
 14, 2008).
+"When common questions present a significant aspect of the case and they can be resolved for all members of the class in a single adjudication, there is clear justification for handling the dispute on a representative rather than on an individual basis."
+Hanlon, 150 F.3d at 1022; see also Carriuolo, 823 F.3d at 985.

-Here, the predominance requirement is met because common questions represent a significant aspect of the case and, through resolution in one stroke, will substantially advance the litigation.
+Here, the central legal issue is whether the calls Wells Fargo made using an ATDS violated the TCPA.
+This is sufficient to satisfy the predominance requirement.
 See Gehrich, 316 F.R.D. at 226 ("The common questions listed above are the main questions in this case, they can be resolved on a class-wide basis without any individual variation, and they predominate over any individual issues.
 The proposed class satisfies Rule 23(b)(3)."); Malta, 2013 WL 444619, at 4 ("The central inquiry is whether Wells Fargo violated the TCPA by making calls to the class members.
 Accordingly, the predominance requirement is met.").